Our Favourite Edinburgh Writers

 Rowling took inspiration from all around her, and there are lots of Harry Potter locations to discover in Edinburgh.
 You only have to look up at Edinburgh Castle, and you may feel like you’re staring at Hogwarts School!
 There are Harry Potter shops, tours and trails here, so you can follow in the footsteps of the famous author.

-So, those are some of our favourite Edinburgh writers.
-But there are many more to discover!
+So, those are some of our favourite Edinburgh writers, but there are many more!
 Come and see this inspirational city for yourself with a stay at Parliament House Hotel.
-Visit Edinburgh Writers Museum and enjoy a Literary Tour of the city.
+Visit Edinburgh Writers Museum, enjoy a Literary Tour of the city and discover the stars of our city.
 Perhaps you’ll start your own story here too!